kaufmanno/make_project/docs/source/index.rst

 * activate the virtual environment

-make_project uses the config.sh script to to setup the main project properties such as its name or remote git repository.
+nQb8or uses the config.sh script to to setup the main project properties such as its name or remote git repository.

 Author
 """"""